alem-platform/sprint-js/story05/hybrid-creature/README.md

 ### Instructions

-Write a function named `createHybridObject` that accepts an object and a method to add to the prototype of the object.
-The factory function should return the instance of the object that has been created.
+Write a function called `createHybridObject` that takes an object and a method to add to its prototype.
+The function should return the created object instance.

 The factory function should accept: